RapperTapper/250716_Major_Semesterprojekt_Raphael-Schnell/README.md

 ## Personal Reflections

-This project represents a significant milestone in my web development journey.
+This project represents a larger milestone in my web development journey.
 Building a complete application with Next.js from scratch provided invaluable hands-on experience with modern web development practices.
 I'm genuinely happy and proud to be able to create such a functional application using the knowledge and skills I gained during my time at FHGR.

 ### Key Takeaways
 - **Framework Adoption**: Learning Next.js in a real project context was more effective than following tutorials alone